 addAll.
 The counter is then incremented twice for each element added using

 addAll.
-The problem can be naively solved by removing custom
+This problem can be naively solved by removing the custom

 HashSet.addAll and implement it in a way that doesn't depend on the

 add method?
-If they would do that, this implementation would break with a Java update.
-Together with this implementation, any other libraries which depend on our current implementation will break as well.
+If they did that, this implementation would break with a Java update.
+Together with this implementation, any other libraries which depend on our current implementation would break as well.
 The Java creators know this, so they are cautious of making changes to these types of implementations.
 The same problem affects any library creator or even developers of large projects.
-How can we solve this problem?
+So, how can we solve this problem?
 We should use composition instead of inheritance:

-One problem is that in this case, we lose polymorphic behavior:
+One problem is that in this case we lose polymorphic behavior because

 CounterSet is not a

 Set anymore.
-To keep it, we can use the delegation pattern.
-The delegation pattern is when our class implements an interface, composes an object that implements the same interface, and forwards methods defined in the interface to this composed object.
+To keep this behavior, we can use the delegation pattern.
+The delegation pattern means our class implements an interface, composes an object that implements the same interface, and forwards methods defined in the interface to this composed object.
 Such methods are called forwarding methods.
 Take a look at the following example:

-This is a case where delegation is a good choice: we need polymorphic behavior and inheritance would be dangerous.
-Although it is not typical.
-In most cases, polymorphic behavior is not needed or we use it in a different way, and composition without delegation is more suitable.
+This is a case in which delegation is a good choice: we need polymorphic behavior and inheritance would be dangerous.
+However, delegation is not common.
+In most cases, polymorphic behavior is not needed or we use it in a different way, so composition without delegation is more suitable.

-The fact that inheritance breaks encapsulation is a security concern, but in many cases, the behavior is specified in a contract or we don’t depend on it in subclasses (this is generally true when methods are designed for inheritance).
-There are other reasons to choose the composition pattern.
-It is easier to reuse and gives us more flexibility.
+The fact that inheritance breaks encapsulation is a security concern, but in many cases the behavior is specified in a contract or we don’t depend on it in subclasses (this is generally true when methods are designed for inheritance).
+There are other reasons to choose the composition pattern, one of which is that it is easier to reuse and gives us more flexibility.

-To prevent developers from extending classes that are not designed for an inheritance, we can just keep them final.
-Though if for a reason we need to allow inheritance, still all methods are final by default.
+To prevent developers from extending classes that are not designed for inheritance, we can just keep them final.
+However, if for some reason we need to allow inheritance, all methods are still final by default.
 To let developers override them, they must be set to open:

 There are a few important differences between composition and inheritance:

-Composition is more secure - We do not depend on how a class is implemented, but only on its externally observable behavior.
+Composition is more secure - We depend not on how a class is implemented but only on its externally observable behavior.

-Composition is more flexible - We can only extend a single class, while we can compose many.
-When we inherit, we take everything, while when we compose, we can choose what we need.
+Composition is more flexible - We can extend only a single class but we can compose many.
+When we inherit, we take everything; but when we compose, we can choose what we need.
 When we change the behavior of a superclass, we change the behavior of all subclasses.
 It is hard to change the behavior of only some subclasses.
-When a class we composed changes, it will only change our behavior if it changed its contract to the outside world.
+When a class we have composed changes, it will only change our behavior if it has changed its contract with the outside world.

 Composition is more explicit - This is both an advantage and a disadvantage.
-When we use a method from a superclass, we can do that implicitly, like methods from the same class.
-It requires less work, but it can be confusing and is more dangerous, as it is easy to confuse where a method comes from (is it from the same class, superclass, top-level or is it an extension).
+When we use a method from a superclass, we can do so implicitly, like methods from the same class.
+This requires less work, but it can be confusing and is more dangerous as it is easy to confuse where a method comes from (is it from the same class, a superclass, the top level, or is it an extension?).
 When we call a method on a composed object, we know where it comes from.

-Inheritance gives us a strong polymorphic behavior - This is also a double-edged sword.
-From one side, it is comfortable that a dog can be treated like an animal.
-On the other side, it is very constraining.
-It must be an animal.
-Every subclass of the animal should be consistent with animal behavior.
-Superclass set contract and subclasses should respect it.
+Inheritance gives us strong polymorphic behavior - This is also a double-edged sword.
+On one hand, it is convenient that a dog can be treated like an animal.
+On the other hand, it is very constraining: it must be an animal.
+Every subclass of an animal should be consistent with animal behavior.
+The superclass defines the contract, and the subclasses should respect it.

 It is a general OOP rule to prefer composition over inheritance, but Kotlin encourages composition even more by making all classes and methods final by default and by making interface delegation a first-class citizen.
 This makes this rule even more important in Kotlin projects.

-When is composition more reasonable then?
-The rule of thumb: we should use inheritance when there is a definite "is a" relationship.
-Not only linguistically, but meaning that every class that inherits from a superclass needs to "be" its superclass.
-All unit tests for superclasses should always pass for their subclasses (Liskov substitution principle).
+So, when is inheritance more reasonable?
+The rule of thumb is that we should use inheritance when there is a definite "is a" relationship.
+In other words, every class that uses inheritance needs to be its superclass.
+All unit tests written for superclasses should also pass for their subclasses, and every usage in production code should be exchangeable (Liskov substitution principle).
 Object-oriented frameworks for displaying views are good examples: